 Disabled Students’ Funds are granted to disabled persons as per the 2010 Equality Act, like intellectual and mental impairment, or terminal illness.
 The amount granted is determined by your disability.

 For Specific Courses.

 NHS bursaries and travel funds are granted to those taking healthcare, dentistry or medical courses.
 Teaching and social work students also receive bursaries.

 College or University Support

 Hardship funds are granted by institutions to struggling students.
 The amount depends on your institution.
 Consult your institution’s student’s services to learn more or call the student finance number 0843 455 0057.
-Institution scholarships and bursaries are also free for highly performing students and special circumstances.
+Institution scholarships and bursaries are also free for highly performing students and in special circumstances.

 The following applies to students within ‘Plan 2’, for England-based students who began after 1/12/2012.
 Find more details on Plan 2 and 1 here.
 You are likely to owe £50,025 (plus interest) in student loans, but most students will owe less.
 Repayment begins when your annual income is above £21,000.
 You will repay 9% of what you earn.